-You are asked to submit the grievance in writing to the Assistant Vice President for Student Life.
-The Assistant Vice President for Student Life may elect to address the grievance himself and/or refer action to appropriate personnel.
-The student who submitted the grievance will be notified of the Assistant Vice President's decision or referred to the appropriate Vice President for action, and the Office of the Assistant Vice President for Student Life will maintain documentation files on the grievances submitted and subsequent action taken.
+Submit the grievance in writing to the Associate Vice President for Student Life.
+The Associate Vice President for Student Life may elect to address the grievance and/or refer action to appropriate personnel.
+The student who submitted the grievance will be notified of the Associate Vice President's decision for action.
+The Office of Student Life will maintain documentation files on the grievances submitted and subsequent action taken.